milesshebar/shebar.nyc/README.md

 # shebar.nyc
 ---
-Personal website built in 2017 for Kenyon's ARTS 391: Web Media class.
+Personal website built in 2017, originally as a final project for Kenyon's ARTS 391: Web Media class.
 First site I've ever designed/coded from the ground up, so please excuse the mess!
 Currently in the process of rewriting the backend and simplifying the code.

 ## Todo:
 - [ ] Rewrite CSS from ground up (the biggest kahuna)